adjust/unity_sdk/README.md

 The Adjust post-build process catches the Google Play Store intent; you can take a few additional steps to add support for the new Google Play Referrer API.

 To add support for the Google Play Referrer API, download the [install referrer library][install-referrer-aar] from Maven repository and place the AAR file into your `Plugins/Android` folder.

+#### <a id="qs-huawei-referrer-api"></a>Huawei Referrer API

+As of v4.21.1, the Adjust SDK supports install tracking on Huawei devices with Huawei App Gallery version 10.4 and higher.
+No additional integration steps are needed to start using the Huawei Referrer API.

 ### <a id="qs-post-build-process"></a>Post-build process